 With these gadgets you can construct a ROP chain using

-angr's symbolic execution engine.
+angr's symbolic execution engine. angrop

-angrop provides helper functions which among other
+provides helper functions which among other things can set

-things can set registers, call functions, and write to
+registers, call functions, and write to memory.

 Here's how you'd create the x86-64 ROP chain: